 Public Notice is required because the equipment is located within 1000 feet of a K-12 school.
-The Wade Thomas Elementary School is approximately 923 feet from the Source.
+The Robert Louis Stevenson Middle School is approximately 800 feet from the Source.
+Additionally, the Saint Helena Elementary School is approximately 833 feet from the Source, and Sun and Stars Montessori school is approximately 722 Feet from the Source.
 This project will be subject to the public notice requirements of Regulation 2-1-412 due to the proximity and increase in emissions.
 There will be a 30-day public comment period.